Understanding the Deal Page

 Evaluating the Market: Comparables Analysis

 Understanding the broader STNP market is paramount for investors to make informed decisions about their investments, which is why each page houses a comparables analysis.
-In this analysis, the offering is shown directly next to similar note offerings on the platform and allows investors to compare key metrics across notes and originators.
-This analysis highlights comparable data points about the originator, the underlying assets’ default rate and duration, and the details of each offering.
+In this analysis, the offering is shown directly next to similar note offerings on the platform and allows investors to compare key metrics across notes and borrowers.
+This analysis highlights comparable data points about the borrower, the underlying assets’ default rate and duration, and the details of each offering.
 By comparing these data points across offerings, investors are equipped with an understanding of how each note is priced in relation to previously priced offerings.
 For example, investors can compare the risk of each note by determining if there are perhaps less years in operation, a higher historical default rate, or subordination in repayments.
 Comparing offerings is a common way to gauge the risk premium of each note offering and allows for a proper evaluation of the return, or the APY, being offered.

 Unveiling the Underlying Assets

-While evaluating the STNP market and creating your own framework for allocating capital across originators, it is paramount to identify the underlying assets involved in each offering.
-As the success of a note is heavily tied to the repayment ability of the underlying assets, each deal page uncovers the relationship between the originator and the underlying borrower.
-If for instance investors are looking to learn more about a note that is supported by a portfolio of consumer loans, the deal page will highlight how and where these loans were originated and will provide further detail into how the originator services and monitors their loans.
+While evaluating the STNP market and creating your own framework for allocating capital across borrowers, it is paramount to identify the underlying assets involved in each offering.
+As the success of a note is heavily tied to the repayment ability of the underlying assets, each deal page uncovers the relationship between the borrower and the underlying borrower.
+If for instance investors are looking to learn more about a note that is supported by a portfolio of consumer loans, the deal page will highlight how and where these loans were originated and will provide further detail into how the borrower services and monitors their loans.
 In this instance, additional data points about the underlying assets are also listed, such as the average funded amount, term, interest rate, historical default rate, geographic breakdown, and credit quality indicators.
 The deal page houses all of this information so that all investors can come to their own conclusion about the health of the underlying assets and their ability to repay.

 UNDERLYING ASSET EXPOSURE